mohideenhajamohideen/personal-portfolio/README.md

 # Personal Portfolio

-This project is a lightweight personal portfolio redesigned with a minimalist style similar to Apple.com.
+This project is a lightweight personal portfolio redesigned with a minimalist style.
 The site uses **TailwindCSS** for styling and a small **Express** server to track total visits.

 ## Getting Started